 Chris's interest in equity and justice work began in the nonprofit sector as a counselor, tutor and English as a Second Language teacher, and he subsequently pursued his master's in higher education administration at Florida International University.
 At FIU, Chris identified his passion for conducting social justice training, enabling his career as a consultant for organizations in and outside of higher education today.
 Upon graduating from FIU, Chris went on to accept a full-time position in student leadership at UC Santa Barbara, where he led a multicultural education program, streamlined social justice curriculum, and helped launch a Diversity, Equity and Inclusion conference.

-Today, Chris actively partners with Occidental faculty, staff and students to bolster a sense of belonging and enhance community for underrepresented students at the college.
+Today, Chris actively partners with Occidental faculty, staff and students to bolster a sense of belonging and enhance community for minoritized groups at the college.
 He serves as Chair of the Queer and Trans Working group, and oversees the Lavender Lounge, as well as the Center for Gender Equity on campus.